Justia Lawyer Rating 10 - Badge

 A: If you accidentally touched the accuser’s private areas, there is still a possibility that you may be charged with criminal sexual conduct second degree.
 The surrounding circumstances that are given to the police, by the accuser, may be enough to show that when you touched the accuser’s private parts your actions were not accidental.

-A: If your penis touched your little sister’s butt while playing Truth or Dare, the facts surrounding the incident will play a big role on whether or not you will be charged with second degree criminal sexual conduct.
-If you say it was accidental and the accuser says he/she never wanted to be touched sexually by you, you can be charged with second degree criminal sexual conduct.
+A: If your penis touched your little sister’s butt while playing Truth or Dare, the facts surrounding the incident will play a big role in whether or not you will be charged with second-degree criminal sexual conduct.
+If you say it was accidental and the accuser says he/she never wanted to be touched sexually by you, you can be charged with second-degree criminal sexual conduct.

 A: This is a common question asked by many.
-In order to charge you with a criminal sexual conduct second degree, the state is not required to prove that you had an actual sexual purpose for touching her intimate parts.
+To charge you with criminal sexual conduct second degree, the state is not required to prove that you had an actual sexual purpose for touching her intimate parts.
 They only need to show that the sex crime contact could be construed as having been done for sexual gratification.
-Oftentimes, the state is able to show or prove that by looking at the circumstances that occurred before, during or after the touching.
+Oftentimes, the state can show or prove that by looking at the circumstances that occurred before, during, or after the touching.

 Q: If I am being accused of “penetration”, why am I only being charged with CSC 2nd degree?